kburchfiel/pfn_2/README.md

 <img src="https://raw.githubusercontent.com/kburchfiel/pfn_2/main/Mapping/map_screenshots/net_migration_rate_state_2020-2023.png" width="500"/>

+## Part 5: Publication

-## Updating Online Spreadsheets (Not yet started)
+### Updating Online Spreadsheets (Not yet started)

 This section will demonstrate how to use Python to export data to a Google Sheets workbook, thus enabling others to view that data.

-## Online Visualizations (Not yet started)
+### Online Visualizations (Not yet started)

 In this section, you'll learn how to use the Dash and Plotly libraries to create interactive online dashboards.

-## Appendix
+# Part 6: Appendix

+### NVCU Database Generation

-This section will contain a Jupyter Notebook that I'll use to construct a SQLite database with **fictional** data for an imaginary university.
-The tables in this dataset will get used in many parts of Python for Nonprofits.
+This section contains a Jupyter Notebook that I used to construct a SQLite database with **fictional** data for an imaginary university.
+The tables in this dataset will play a role in many parts of Python for Nonprofits.